groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/loading-documents-from-different-sources/load-document-from-ftp.md

 id: load-document-from-ftp
 url: conversion/net/load-document-from-ftp
 title: Load document from FTP
+linkTitle: From FTP
-weight: 3
+weight: 4
 description: "This article demonstrates how to convert document stored in FTP storage using GroupDocs.Conversion for .NET API."
 keywords: Convert document from FTP storage, Convert file
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---
-Following code snippet shows how to convert a document from FTP:
+The following code snippet shows how to convert a document from FTP:

 ```csharp
 public static void Run()